PrefectHQ/prefect/docs/guides/automations.md

 ## Creating the example script

-Automations are the one stop shop to react to different workflows by responding to specific actions recorded by Prefect.
+Automations allow you to take actions in response to triggering events recorded by Prefect.

 For example, let's try to grab data from an API and have a notification get based on the end state.